Redocly/developer-portal-starter/developer-portal/search.md

 ## Enable the search box

-Now, we're remove the `#` comment, or add back the line.
+Now, we remove the `#` comment, or add back the line.

 ```yaml
 nav: